draperlaboratory/cozy/cozy-viz/README.md

 angr-viz consolidates non-branching sequences of nodes, so there are likely more nodes listed in the JSON that will actually appear in the visualization.
+Depending on how cozy was configured to generate the JSON, not every field above will necessarily appear.